KSheridan86/project-5-RossAnthonyDesigns/README.md

 This version has been built for project 5 of the Code Institute Diploma in Software Development and therefore doesn't accept real payments and any orders made won't be fulfilled.

+But a fully operational live site will be released soon under the url: www.rossanthonydesigns.ie

 If you would like to test the payment functionality please feel free to do so by entering the card details below when prompted:

-`Card number: 4242 4242 4242 4242  Exp: any future date eg. 11/26 Cvn: any 3 digits eg 123`
+`Card number: 4242 4242 4242 4242  Exp: any future date eg. 11/26 CVC: any 3 digits eg 123`

-But a fully operational live site will be released soon under the url: www.rossanthonydesigns.ie

 [Back to the Top](#table-of-contents)